-The "GROUP" administrative feature on the R3000 allows the administrator maximum control over setting appropriate filtering levels across a broad spectrum of users.
+The GROUP administrative feature on the R3000 allows the administrator maximum control over setting appropriate filtering levels across a broad spectrum of users.
 In the work environment, this could be represented by sales, accounting, research, marketing and shipping all sharing the same IP range, but requiring different levels of filtering.
-The "GROUP" feature allows the administrator to set up these groups, assign custom filtering parameters to each, and adjust those parameters as needed.
+The GROUP feature allows the administrator to set up these groups, assign custom filtering parameters to each, and adjust those parameters as needed.

 Configuration: For the purpose of evaluating the ease and effectiveness of the R3000's group filtering, the following example addresses the most common configuration-grouping by IP address.
-The R3000 can also group by NT and/or LDAP domains.
+The R3000 can also group by LDAP domains.
 Should you wish to test the group features in one of these configurations, please refer to the Authentication User Guide located in the DOCS directory on the CD you were provided with your evaluation unit.
 The set up is not complicated, but there are system settings required that must be initiated prior to establishing the groups in these environments, and it will be helpful and save time to work with a Solutions Engineer the first time these settings are initiated.

-How to create an "IP Group"
+How to create an IP Group

-- Navigate the top level administrator console to "GROUP." - 2.
-Click on "IP" and select "Add Group." - 3.
-Provide the appropriate Group name (use "AllUsers" for this evaluation) and supply a password for this group.
-Click "OK."
+- Navigate the top level administrator console to GROUP. - 2.
+Click on IP and select Add Group. - 3.
+Provide the appropriate Group name (use AllUsers for this evaluation) and supply a password for this group.
+Click OK.

-How to define members for this "IP Group"
+How to define members for this IP Group